 A second stage that was set for whole scale translations of popular culture in northern Nigeria was the antecedent set up by the British colonial administration.
 When the British colonized what later became northern Nigeria in 1903, they inherited a vast population of literate citizenry, with thousands of Qur'anic schools and equally thousands of Muslim intellectual scholars.
 A modern Western-oriented schooling system was created in 1909.
-However, it lacks indigenous reading materials.
+However, it lacked indigenous reading materials.
 To address this problem the British set up a Translation Bureau initially in Kano in 1929, but later moved to Zaria in 1931.
 The objectives of the Bureau were, amongst others, to translate books and materials from Arabic to English, and later to Hausa.
 Arabic was chosen because of the antecedent scriptural familiarity of the Hausa with Islamic texts.
-This saw Hausanized (roman script) versions of local histories in Arabic texts, notably Tarikh Arbab Hadha al-balad al-Musamma Kano, or Kano Chronicles as translated by H. R. Palmer (1908).
-The Hausa translation was Hausawa Da Makwabtansu.
+This saw Hausanized (Roman script) versions of local histories in Arabic texts, notably Tarikh Arbab Hadha al-Balad al-Musamma Kano, or Kano Chronicles as translated by H. R. Palmer (1908).
+The Hausa translation was Hausawa da Makwabtansu.
 This was followed by a translation of Arabic Alf Laylah Wa Laylah, a collection of Oriental stories of uncertain date and authorship whose tales of Aladdin, Ali Baba, and Sinbad the Sailor have almost become part of Western folklore, and translated into Hausa by Mamman Kano and Frank Edgar.

 Similar strategies were adopted by the British in India.
-Modi (2002), argues that as part of the British East India Company's attempts to propagate western thought and education in the country, three universities were established on western models-in Bombay, Calcutta and Madras.
-Through these universities, British drama began to be introduced with an emphasis on the study of Shakespeare whose plays-in English-began to be seen in various parts of India and attracted new audiences.
+Chaturvedi (1998) points out that as part of the British East India Company's attempts to propagate western thought and education in the country, three universities were established on western models - in Bombay, Calcutta and Madras.
+Through these universities, British drama began to be introduced with an emphasis on the study of Shakespeare whose plays - in English - began to be seen in various parts of India and attracted new audiences.
 This phenomenon also began to attract the attention of some Parsi businessmen who believed that local adaptations of Shakespeare and even of popular stories could be a source of potential profit.
-The result was the establishment of several theatre companies-known by all simply as Parsi Theatres because of the Parsi ownership-on a commercial basis.
-Their model was the many Victorian commercial theatres in operation in England.
+The result was the establishment of several theatre companies - known simply as Parsi theatres because of the Parsi ownership - on a commercial basis.
+They were modeled after many Victorian commercial theatres in operation in England.
 The first two of these new Indian groups were the Victoria Theatre and the Alfred Theatre, both established in 1871 and both of which ultimately toured widely.
 Other groups grew from these two including the New Alfred Theatre and the Original Theatre.
 As audiences increased, Victorian-style theatre buildings soon went up in many of India's larger cities, most of them copies of the Covent Garden and Drury Lane in London.
+In this regards, "perhaps the most famous of those writing for the Parsi Theatre was Agha Hashra Kashmiri (1879-1935) who did several Shakespearian adaptations including Safed Khoon (White Blood, 1906) based on King Lear, and Saide Hawas (1907) based on King John."
+(Chaturvedi 1998:179).